turingschool/front-end-curriculum/lessons/module-3/unit-testing-react.md

 ### Testing a class method

-So far, we've only been concerned with the tests for the is small, stateless component.
+So far, we've only been concerned with the tests for this small, stateless component.
 What about testing our class components?
 How will that differ?
 Take a look again at our `App.js` file (with some new features added in):